 YINI — Frequently Asked Questions

-A quick, practical FAQ for the YINI configuration format.
+A quick, practical FAQ for the YINI data format (a human-readable text format).

 If you’re new, you might want to start with Get Started.